BLOG

 Given the large and growing number of cyber attacks that exploit software vulnerabilities, vulnerability management is critical.
 Misjudging the severity of an existing vulnerability can result in various unintended consequences.

 As a company introduces new technology to the organization, the data and information must be secured.
-Recently, big corporations have experienced an additional level of risk, which interferes with their day-to-day operations.
+Recently, large corporations have faced an additional level of risk that interferes with their day-to-day operations.
 Specialists rely on the Common Vulnerability Scoring System (CVSS) for complete information security.

 The Common Vulnerability Scoring System offers a procedure to assess the level of vulnerability the software possesses.
 Most cybersecurity professionals use the CVSS base score as a major factor to examine the severity of any weakness in the system.